gustavoosantoos/Lagomorpha/README.md

 #### Usage

 - Include this package in your project.
-- In your .NET Core section to configuration of services, include:
+- In your .NET Core section to configuration of services, include, passing one type of the assembly where the handlers will be located:

 ~~~~
 public void ConfigureServices(IServiceCollection services)
 {
     ...
-    services.AddLagomorpha();
+    services.AddLagomorpha(typeof(Startup));
     services.AddMvc();
 }
 ~~~~